neulab/MultiUI/README.md

 This repository is divded into two parts:

-- **Train**: contains training code for LLaVA-OneVision, base models we used.
+- **Train**: contains training code for LLaVA-OneVision, the base model we used.

 - **Evaluation**: contains evaluation code on all benchmarks we tested in the paper.